hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ##### Step 2.
 Clone the repository

 There are basically two ways to clone the repository.
-Use terminal with codes or Github desktop.
-Since we just talk about the Github desktop.
+Use terminal with codes or GitHub desktop.
+Since we just talk about the GitHub desktop.
 So we use this way to check out whether we are already familiar with it.

 Click the "Set up in Desktop" button.
 When the GitHub desktop app opens, save the project.

 ![clone repo](/assets/Chapter0-clone%20repo.png)

 #### Step 3.
 Create an index file

+Basically, index.html is the default file served by the web server.
+So it is equivalent to visit example.com and example.com/index.html.
+Naming your file as index.html can lead to this more concise notation in browser's address bar and in communication campaigns -- the naming in the world of web is usually the shorter the better.
+More explanations are [here](https://en.wikipedia.org/wiki/Webserver_directory_index).

 ![html](/assets/Chapter0-html.png)